 Should you buy this lens?

-I wish there were lenses this good at this price when I was starting with photography.
-If you’re shooting more casually or want to eventually buy a collection of cheaper lenses where you can save significant money, this lens is great.
-It’s a solid lens for $400 at launch and I like it more than the Canon RF 35mm f1.8.
+I wish there had been lenses this good at this price when I was starting in photography.
+If you’re shooting more casually or want to eventually build a collection of cheaper lenses to save significant money, this lens is great.
+It’s a solid lens for $400 at launch, and I like it more than the Canon RF 35mm f/1.8.

 Should you buy this lens instead of Sony or Nikon lenses?

-Here is still where I stand with these mid-tier third-party lenses and why I don’t review too many of them.
-If you’re shooting professionally and want to buy a lens that will last you years, it kind of makes sense to just go with the official Sony or Nikon lenses of your system since both Nikon and Sony have great 35mm f1.8 lenses.
+Here is where I still stand on these mid-tier third-party lenses and why I don’t review too many of them.
+If you’re shooting professionally and want to buy a lens that will last you years, it kind of makes sense to just go with the official Sony or Nikon lens for your system, since both Nikon and Sony have great 35mm f/1.8 lenses.

 There are a few reasons for this.

 The official lenses are more expensive, but you’re getting more than just a better IQ, and the brand-name lenses may also last you longer.
-Also if you’re a Sony or Nikon shooter and you ever decide to get an A1 or Z9, most of the brand-name lenses will have AF good enough to support their 30fps burst speeds where these third-party lenses will not.
+Also, if you’re a Sony or Nikon shooter and you ever decide to get an A1 or Z9, most brand-name lenses will have AF good enough to support their 30fps burst speeds, whereas third-party lenses will not.

-Besides all of that, when compared to the Nikon 35mm f1.8, this Viltrox lens does have significantly different enough rendering that I could say, if you want a bit more micro-contrast, this lens will do that a little better than the Nikon 35mm, which has a more dreamy rendering.
-I like this lens a little more for when I’m going for that gritty street look, but I like the Nikon a little more for portraits.
+Besides all that, when compared to the Nikon 35mm f1.8, this Viltrox lens has a rendering that’s significantly different, so I’d say if you want a bit more micro-contrast, this lens will do it a little better than the Nikon 35mm, which has a more dreamy rendering.
+I like this lens a little more for a gritty street look, but I prefer the Nikon for portraits.

-I think the big question for Nikon shooters is going to be: Should I get the 40mm f2 or the Viltrox 35mm f1.8?
-From my experience, the 40mm doesn’t have as nice of a bokeh, seems a bit more edgy and nervous, and the corners are not as sharp.
+I think the big question for Nikon shooters will be: should I get the 40mm f/2 or the Viltrox 35mm f/1.8?
+From my experience, the 40mm doesn’t have as nice bokeh; it seems a bit more edgy and nervous, and the corners aren’t as sharp.

-If you ever want to browse lenses, I keep an updated list of all the full-frame Sony lenses and a list of all the full-frame Nikon lenses.
+If you ever want to browse lenses, I keep an updated list of all the full-frame Sony lenses and all the full-frame Nikon lenses.

 Viltrox 35mm f1.8 Sample Photos